-This one is for the fellas.
+This post is for the fellas.

-During an initial prenatal visit, a dad asked me how he could help his pregnant wife in the first trimester.
+During an initial prenatal visit, a dad asked me what he could do to help his pregnant wife in the first trimester.
 I yelled, “NOTHING!”
 But I was just kidding.
 There are plenty of things for the dads-to-be to do during the pregnancy and delivery.
 Let this OB break it down so that you can shine during the gestation and delivery of your child.
 After that, you’re on your own.

 First Trimester (Weeks 4 – 12-ish):